bandang0/astro_reduce/README.md

 ### Making releases to the PyPi

 We use the PyPi to distribute `astro_reduce`.
 To make a release, follow these steps:
-1. Define the new version of your release in the `x.y.z` form in `setup.py`.
+1. Define the version number of your release in the `x.y.z` form in `setup.py`.
 This version must not already exist in the PyPi, or else you will run into trouble down the line.
 We use [semantic versioning](https://semver.org/):
 - Change `x` when you make backwards-incompatible changes, such as changing an existing option or the output format;
 - Change `y` when you make backwards-compatible changes, such as introducing new functionality through a new option or new documentation;
 - Change `z` when you fix minor bugs without noteworthy functionality improvement.